 Are you going to visit Angra do Heroísmo, in Azores?
 Then don’t hesitate to book your hotel room, your car and the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you:

-- Top 20 of the places to visit in São Miguel island
+- Top 20 Things to do in São Miguel Island, Azores

-- Top 20 of the places to visit in Ponta Delgada
+- Top 20 Things to do in Ponta Delgada, Azores

 - Best Azores hotels – visit the archipelago and discover where to stay!

 - Top of the best tours in Azores and activities